 It’s the most basic but also one of the most important programming languages for embedded devices in the IoT ecosystem.
 With multiple logical and mathematical operators, it can apply several assignments to a single statement.
 This provides a more reliable and scalable code that’s platform-independent and can be reused in multiple settings.

 PHP usually brings website prototypes and blogs to mind.
-However, many IoT developer teams use PHP because it’s lightweight, easy to learn, and still has many advanced features for experienced coders.
+However, many top IoT companies prefer using PHP because it’s lightweight, easy to learn, and still has many advanced features for experienced coders.
 As an open-source solution that runs primarily on Apache servers, it has broad implications for big data analysis and multi-platform environments.

 Short for Golang, this cutting-edge programming language from Google is popular among IoT companies working with embedded systems programming.
 This is thanks to its memory safety and CSP-style concurrency.
 It elegantly combines C and C++’s low-level features so that devices can work together to send and receive data over multiple channels simultaneously.

 Similar to Go but developed by Mozilla, Rust’s typestate programming style and zero-cost abstractions make it a great choice for developing innovative embedded systems.
 This also allows for portability across a wide range of systems, from small microcontrollers to powerful SBCs.
 Its static analysis also guarantees that unintended components won’t consume any system resources.

 ParaSail has a similar syntax to languages like C, Java, and Python.
 It can be useful to the internet of things companies because it’s one of the best options for an IoT application that requires parallel processing.